taneshadeshaw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that clarity and simplicity often lead to better, more efficient solutions in the long run."

 In other words, don't waste time trying to optimize parts of your program that might not need it yet.
 First ensure your code works correctly, is readable, and easy to understand.
 Only after you've identified genuine bottlenecks through profiling should you invest time into optimizing specific sections of your codebase.

+# 2024-02-28
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you stay ahead of the curve:

+1. Continuously educate yourself: Read books, blogs, and articles to learn about new programming techniques, tools, languages, or frameworks.
+2. Attend workshops, conferences, meetups, online courses, etc. to network with other developers and learn from their experiences.
+3. Practice makes perfect: Start small projects to practice and apply new skills.
+This will not only help in improving your programming skills but also in understanding the real-world application of those skills in a better way.
+4. Be open to feedback and criticism: It' is essential to listen to the feedback from others and incorporate it into your learning process.
+It will help to improve your skills and also build your resilience to face challenges.
+5. Keep an open mind: Embrace change and try new things.
+Don't be afraid to step out of your comfort zone.
+By doing so, you will be able to grow as a programmer and develop a broader perspective.